Frequently Asked Questions

 - Optional summer camps, winter clinics, and winter futsal

 In competitive youth soccer, it is typical to arrange the players according to their current development level.
 The color designation scheme described in the question is the common way that youth soccer clubs designate their team levels.
 This color designation will be different for each club.
-In the case of Stanford Strikers, Black indicates our first team, Red is the second team, White is the third team, etc. You will also see a “G” or “B” designation for “Girls” or “Boys.”
+In the case of Stanford Strikers, ECNL RL, Pre ECNL RL , or Black indicates our first team, Red is the second team, White is the third team, etc. You will also see a “G” or “B” designation for “Girls” or “Boys.”
 And some teams may have a “N” or “S” designation which is for teams that are primarily based in the “North” which means in Menlo Park and surrounding towns and “South” which are primarily based in Palo Alto and surrounding towns.
-The NPL or ECNL-RL designation means the team is playing in the National Premier League or Elite Clubs National League - Region League which are the highest level leagues in NorCal.
+The ECNL-RL designation means the team is playing in the National Premier League or Elite Clubs National League - Region League which are the highest level leagues in NorCal.

 Please note, however, that it is very common, especially at the youngest age groups, for kids to move around these teams (both up and down).
 This is because kids develop at very different rates and it takes time for the coaches to fully understand the players abilities.
 Sometimes, parents get upset when their child moves from an upper team to a lower team.
 However, this should be looked at as a helpful opportunity for the child to develop, rather than a punishment for not being good enough.
 In many cases, moving down to a lower team allows the child to obtain more playing time and presents a more suitable playing environment for children to develop their skills.